Get News & Updates Directly To Your Inbox

 The CDC offers more information about when you may need antibiotics.

-Some ways to treat minor non-bacterial illnesses include:
+For adults, some ways to treat illnesses that are not bacterial include: